cvanloo/rop/pivot.md

 ![In GDB we can now see that the function pointer has been updated, pointing to the resolved address.](pivot-foothold-after-call.png)

-Using pwntools we read the pointer into the `.got.plt` section using `elf.got['function_name']`.
+Using pwntools we obtain the pointer into the `.got.plt` section using `elf.got['function_name']`.

 We can also list the different sections with `readelf -S pivot` and specifically